+1-802-778-9005

 Voluntary Deductions

 Voluntary deductions represent specific items above the statutory minimum that the employee wants to pay out of their paycheck.
 Health insurance premiums, retirement plan contributions, dental insurance, and other benefit programs are funded through payroll withholding.
-The employer’s share of the costs is a payroll expense.

-• Retirement plans: The worker’s contributions are deducted from pay and are not an employer expense.
+• Retirement Plans: The worker’s contributions are deducted from pay and are not an employer expense.
 The employer’s share of contributions, however, is a payroll expense.

-• Health, dental, vision, and life insurance premiums: Premiums paid by the employer are not withheld from pay and are included as business expenses.
+• Health, Dental, Vision, and Life Insurance Premiums: Premiums paid by the employer are not withheld from pay and are included as business expenses.
 The worker’s share of premiums is deducted from pay and is not a payroll expense.

-• Union dues: Dues are deducted from pay and forwarded to the union on the worker’s behalf.
+• Union Dues: Dues are deducted from pay and forwarded to the union on the worker’s behalf.

 If a worker repays a loan from the employer, the loan payments withheld from pay are not a payroll liability or a payroll expense.
 Instead, the payment increases the employer’s cash account and reduces a loan-receivable (asset) account.